 In addition to providing guidance to developers, the format can provide guidance for EHR system purchasers and policy makers.
 For example, policy makers and purchasers can use the requirements when assessing functionality of EHRs.
 For more information or to access the format, select: http://healthit.ahrq.gov/childehrFormat.

 Letter from District II to Governor Cuomo regarding Gun Control (Posted January 17, 2013)

-This initial phase of the website release is intended to provide easy access for members and providers looking for information on the drugs and supplies covered by different Medicaid and Family Health Plus managed care health plans.
+The New York State Medicaid Managed Care Information Website, developed in partnership with the State University of New York at Stony Brook, is intended to provide easy access for members and providers looking for information on the drugs and supplies covered by different Medicaid and Family Health Plus managed care health plans.
 In the near future, the Department plans to release phase two of the project, which will allow interactive comparison of coverage searches.
 The Pharmacy Benefit Information Website is available at: http://pbic.nysdoh.suny.edu